northbrookjs/northbrook/README.md

 ### **northbrook init**

-Initialized your new `northbrook` managed project with default configurations.
+Initializes your new `northbrook` managed project with default configurations.
 Will generate the following files for you.

 - northbrook.json
 - package.json
 - LICENSE.md (MIT)
-- .gitignore
+- .npmignore

 #### **northbrook commit**